GUCHU-PUCHU/Facebook-gc-bot/README.md

 cd fbBot
 npm i
 ```
-You need to create an .env file outside must be in the root folder.
+You need to create an .env file.
+It must be in the root folder.
 Don't put it inside the /src folder.

 Paste this:
 ```txt